jhdevuk/ideal/README.md

 `yarn add {tbd}` or `npm install {tbd}`

-# Default Useage
+# Basic Usage

-`ideal` comes preconfigured to generate assets via a glob path in `./dist`, this can be configured however with a contextual config file, outlined below.
+`ideal` comes preconfigured to generate assets via a glob path, and outputs in a relative directory, `./dist`.
+This can be configured however with a contextual config file, outlined below.

 To build your assets, run the following: